Skip to content

 Add A Small Logging Helper¤

-Add a focused helper module, for example:
+Add a focused helper module:

 The helper should expose simple functions such as: